Flight level: Flight levels in Russian Federation and North Korea

 The new system would eliminate the need to perform climbs and descents in order to enter or leave Russian airspace from or to jurisdictions following the Western standard.

-From February 2017, Russia is changing to use QNH and Feet below the Transition Level.
+From February 2017, Russia changed to use QNH and feet below the Transition Level.
 The first airport to use this is ULLI/St. Petersburg.
 Most other airports still use QFE.

 Unlike Russia, North Korea uses metres below the TL based on QNH.